WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-19-waiting-time-paradox.markdown

-While we correctly guessed the average gap $Z_1$ between the first two trains, and the number of trains to arrive $N$, we are underestimating the other times
+While we correctly guessed the average gap $Z_1$ between the first two trains, and the average number of trains to arrive $N$, we are underestimating the other times
 $I$, $E$ and $W$ by a factor of two!
-This is the waiting time paradox.
+This discrepancy is called the waiting time paradox.

 | Variable | $Z_1$ | $I$ | $E$ | $W$ | $N$ |